1975 Outstanding Contributions in Education

 Over the years, some seven candidates have received, or are in the process of receiving, their doctorate degrees through the option in Clinical Biochemistry from the Department of Biochemistry, while six postdoctoral trainees have completed a two-year “Training Program in Clinical Biochemistry,” with another four in progress.
 Dr. Chilcote has been involved with curriculum design and actual teaching of clinical chemistry in a number of medical technology programs over the years at the State University of New York at Buffalo, at D’Youville College, Rosary Hill College, and at the New York Agriculture and Technical Institute at Alfred, N. Y.

-Max Chilcote has been a member of AACC since 1955, became a Fellow in 1960, and has been Chairman of the Upstate New York Section.
-He has served AACC on the Committee on National Meetings, the national Board of Directors, the Publication Committee, and as Chairman of the Ad Hoc Committee on Revision of the Code of Ethics, and currently is Chairman of the Committee on Professional Relations.
+Max Chilcote has been a member of the Association for Diagnostics & Laboratory Medicine (ADLM) since 1955, became a Fellow in 1960, and has been Chairman of the Upstate New York Section.
+He has served ADLM on the Committee on National Meetings, the national Board of Directors, the Publication Committee, and as Chairman of the Ad Hoc Committee on Revision of the Code of Ethics, and currently is Chairman of the Committee on Professional Relations.
 His other associations are with the American Chemical Society, American Association of Forensic Sciences, President of the Academy of Clinical Laboratory Physicians and Scientists (1973–75), American Society of Clinical Pathologists, New York State Association of Public Health Laboratories, and Sigma Xi.